justDeeevin/Notes-MD/Mag Bio 2022/Trophic Levels.md

 ## Notes
 - Keystone species, as the name suggests, are species that are depended upon by a large number of other species.
 - Keystone species can be on any trophic level.
-- When keystone species of an ecosystem are diminished or removed, the effect is a _trophic cascade_.
+- When keystone species of an ecosystem are diminished or removed, the effect is a [_trophic cascade_](#trophic-cascades)

+# Predators and prey - November 9, 2022
+## Notes
+### The green world Hypothesis
+- Predators are needed to keep herbivore numbers at or below carrying capacity
+- This is different than "bottom-up" ideas, which say the number of herbivores is determined by the amount of plant biomass
+- **Both Green World and Bottom-Up hypotheses are overly simplistic views of ecosystems**
+### <a name="Trophic-Cascades"/> Trophic Cascades
+- A chain of relationships betwen species
+- Example
+    - Grass produces energy for ecosystem
+    - Snails eat grass; Too many snails = very little grass
+    - Crabs eat snails, keeping everything in check